diogovalentte/mantium/README.md

 - On the sidebar, you can:
   - Search for a manga using its name, filter the mangas by status (_reading, completed, dropped, on hold, plan to read, all_), order the mangas by name, last chapter read, last chapter upload, number of chapters, and unread (_shows unread mangas first, ordering by last upload chapter_), and reverse the sort.
   - You can add a manga to the dashboard using the manga URL.
-You also have to set the manga status and the last chapter you read.
+You also set the manga status and the last chapter you read.
-  - When you click the button to highlight a manga, it shows a form to update the manga status or last read chapter or delete the manga.
+  - When you click the button to highlight a manga, it shows a form to update the manga status, last read chapter, set a custom manga cover, or delete it.
   - Set some configs, like the number of columns in the dashboard.

 # iFrame

-The API has an endpoint that returns an HTML code to be used as iFrame.
+The Mantium API has an endpoint that returns an iFrame.
 It's a minimalist version of the dashboard, showing only mangas with unread chapters with status reading or completed.
+You can add it to a dashboard, for example.

 - **Note**: check the API docs to see which query arguments the iFrame endpoint needs.

 ![image](https://github.com/diogovalentte/mantium/assets/49578155/e88d85f2-0109-444a-b225-878a5db01400)

-When you add an iFrame widget in your Homarr dashboard, it's **>your<** web browser that fetches the HTML content from the API and shows it to you, not Homarr.
+When you add an iFrame widget in your dashboard, it's **>your<** web browser that fetches the iFrame from the API and shows it to you, not the dashboard.
 So your browser needs to be able to access the API, that's how an iFrame works.

 - **Examples**:
-  - If you run the API on your server, you need to add your server IP address + port in the Homarr widget, and you need to make sure your browser can access this IP + port.
+  - If you run the API on your server, add your server IP address + port in the dashboard and make sure your browser can access this IP + port.
-  - If you're accessing Homarr or another dashboard with a domain and using HTTPS (like `https://dash.domain.com`), you also need to access this API with a domain and use HTTPS (like `https://mantium-api.domain.com`) to add the iFrame to Homarr.
+  - If you're accessing Homarr or another dashboard with a domain and using HTTPS (like `https://dash.domain.com`), you also need to access this API with a domain and use HTTPS (like `https://mantium-api.domain.com`) to add the iFrame to your dashboard.
 If you try to use HTTP with your HTTPS, your browser will block the iFrame.

+# Check manga updates and notify
+You can set Mantium to get metadata of the manga you're tracking from the source sites.
+If the manga cover image or name changes, Mantium will update its store data.
+If a chapter is released, Mantium will update the manga's last released chapter.
+You can set when Mantium will check for updates, like every 30 minutes.

+You can set Mantium to notify you in a [Ntfy](https://github.com/binwiederhier/ntfy) topic when a manga with the status "reading" or "completed" has a newly released chapter.

+- If an error occurs in the background while updating the mangas metadata or notifying, a warning will appear in the dashboard and iframe.
+The error will also be printed to the API and dashboard container, and you can click to see the error in the dashboard.

 # Kaizoku integration

 More about it [here](https://github.com/diogovalentte/mantium/blob/main/kaizoku-integration.md).

+# API

+When you interact with the dashboard, it requests the API to execute things, like adding, updating, and deleting a manga from Mantium.
+The API is where your mangas are managed and tracked internally, it gets the mangas metadata from the source sites and stores them on the database.

+After starting the API, you can find the API docs under the path `/v1/swagger/index.html`, like `http://192.168.1.44/v1/swagger/index.html` or `https://sub.domain.com/v1/swagger/index.html`, depending on how you access the API.

 # Running

-By default, the API will be available on port `8080` and the dashboard on port `8501`.
-They're not accessible by other machines.
-To access the API and the dashboard in other machines, you need to run them behind a reverse proxy or run the containers in [host network mode](https://docs.docker.com/network/drivers/host/).
+By default, the API will be available on port `8080` and the dashboard on port `8501`, and they're not accessible by other machines.
+To access the API and dashboard in other machines, you run the containers in [host network mode](https://docs.docker.com/network/drivers/host/) or behind a reverse proxy.

 - For convenience, you can change the API and dashboard ports using the environment variables `API_PORT` and `DASHBOARD_PORT`.